Elegua: Who is it? How to take care of it, history and more

 Elegua history

-Much has been said about this Orisha, but let's go back to the beginnings of Elegua, his story begins in an African tribe where a king and his wife had a son whom they called: «Eleggua».
-Once, during the adolescence of that Prince, he went out for a walk until he reached a crossroads, that is, where four roads joined; After stopping for a long time, he observed on the floor a dry coconut that emanated a light of its own, immediately picking it up.
+Much has been said about this Orisha, but let's go back to the beginnings of Elegua.
+His story begins in an African tribe where a king and his wife had a son they called "Eleggua."
+During the prince's adolescence, he went for a walk until he reached a crossroads, where four roads met.
+After stopping for a long time, he observed a dry coconut on the ground that emanated a light of its own, picking it up immediately.

-Without hesitation, he brought the amazing object to the palace, telling his parents about the strange light he had observed in it.
-No one believed such a story, so he ended up abandoning it.
-Once on the ground, the coconut rolled until it was hidden behind a palace door.
-Until one day, in which many important characters of that kingdom were present, the coconut again emanated those inexplicable lights, surprising and frightening everyone present.
+Without hesitation, he took the amazing object to the palace and told his parents about the strange light he had observed in it.
+No one believed his story, so she ended up abandoning him.
+Once on the ground, the coconut rolled until it was hidden behind a door in the palace.
+One day, while many important figures of the kingdom were present, the coconut once again emanated those inexplicable lights, surprising and frightening everyone present.

-Three days after that event, the young prince died and during the time that his funeral services lasted, the coconut kept shining, for which he was feared and respected by all.
+Three days after that event, the young prince died, and during the time his funeral lasted, the coconut continued to illuminate, which made it feared and respected by everyone.

-With the passage of time the town was filled with conflicts and losses.
-The elders of that region after much deliberation concluded that this situation was motivated by the state of abandonment in which the coconut left by Eleggua was found, so they decided to worship it.
-However, when looking for it, they realized that it was in very bad condition due to the passage of time, so they decided to replace it with a stone that had the ability to last in perfect condition regardless of its age.
+As time went by, the town became filled with conflicts and losses.
+The elders of that region, after much deliberation, concluded that this situation was due to the state of abandonment in which the coconut left by Eleggua was found.
+They decided to worship it, but upon searching for it, they realized that it was in very poor condition due to the passage of time, so they decided to replace it with a stone that had the ability to last in perfect condition regardless of its age.

 Relationship between Elegua and Eshu